 The Hewlett-Packard 12C financial calculator was green before green was mainstreamed.
 It was introduced in 1981 and is still being sold in stores today, 29 years later.
 It is a well-designed product that well suits the financial community.
 HP did not set out to design a green financial calculator; they set out to design a top-notch calculator that exceeds the needs of their customers.

-Several years ago while I was working in HP’s LaserJet printer design lab, management focused on a problem of decreasing sales.
+Several years ago, while I was working in HP’s LaserJet printer design lab, management focused on a problem of decreasing sales.
 Research showed that the market was fairly well saturated and that the existing LaserJet customers would not buy new LaserJet printers because their old LaserJet printers were still working just fine.
 HP LaserJet printers were, in a sense, green because customers were happy to keep them longer before throwing them away.

 What about your products?
 Are you working with customers to make sure you are producing what they want?
 Are you designing your software and firmware to the best of your ability?
 Producing top quality software and firmware that does what customers want should be part of an overall green strategy.
-But, you might say, those efforts will likely take longer and result in a more costly product.
+But you might say, those efforts will likely take longer and result in a more costly product.
 However, as Gadi said, “…more expensive objects … will create the economy and the justification to slow down the cycle of obsolescence.”

 Of course, our efforts at Green Design might quickly bump into the pressures of fast-changing technology, marketing-induced consumer appetites for the latest and greatest gadgets, and business demands for steady or increasing revenue streams, but this is a topic for someone on the business side of technology to discuss.
 For now, think green and produce green code.